gkindov/CarND-LaneLines-P1/writeup.md

 Another shortcoming could be when another car is cutting in front and it is blocking the view of the lane markings which will currently result in an error since it would not find at least one segment on left or right side to extrapolate from.

-A third shortcoming could be when there are a big number of smaller lane markings, shadows on the road, areas of gradient chage, that result in distractions in the form of false positive line segments, which seems to be the case with the challenge video.
+A third shortcoming could be when there are a big number of smaller lane markings, shadows on the road, areas of gradient change, that result in distractions in the form of false positive line segments, which seems to be the case with the challenge video.

 ###3.
 Suggest possible improvements to your pipeline

-A possible improvement to the changing lanes shortcoming could be to classify the segments not only by slope but also by proximity so it case piece together more than just a static left and right lines.
+A possible improvement to the changing lanes shortcoming could be to classify the segments not only by slope but also by proximity so it can piece together more than just a static left and right lines.

 An improvement to the no segments with particular slope problem could be to just check the count it found and not try to proceed drawing a line if count is 0.